 How to choose your F-ONE foil ?
 37

 At F-ONE, there is no compromise on quality no matter the product.
-Our foil range is the most comprehensive, modular, and accessible one to date.
+Our foil range is continuously expanding to remain the most comprehensive, modular, and accessible.

 Here is our guide to help you choose your F-ONE foil.
 Keep in mind that your setup will vary depending on your skill level, your weight, the conditions, and your chosen program.